-The Fairfax and Platte Purchase Bridges are due for replacement.
-Thanks to everyone who took the time to email, call, or attend a public meeting, the current plan includes a multi-use trail on the new bridge!
+Thanks to everyone who took the time to email, call, or attend a public meeting, your voices were heard!

 What: New bridge to replace the Fairfax and Platte Purchas Bridges (US Hwy 69) over the Missouri River.